The Allure of Europa Point: A Strategic Past and a Serene Present

 As the sun rose on my third day, I made my way to Europa Point.
 This southernmost tip of Gibraltar, previously fortified by British and Spanish empires, is now home to a commanding gun, a guiding lighthouse, and Ibrahim-al-Ibrahim Mosque.

 Retreating from the sun's intensity, I journeyed to the Alameda Gardens, a botanical sanctuary on the city's outskirts.
-This quaint haven, nestled near the funicular station and the Rock Hotel, was home to a myriad of exotic flora, offering shade and tranquility amidst the city's perpetual motion.
+This quaint haven, nestled near the funicular station and the Rock Hotel, was home to a myriad of exotic flora, offering shade and tranquillity amidst the city's perpetual motion.

 On my final day, as if Gibraltar wished to offer a dramatic conclusion to my odyssey, the weather turned capricious.
-Cold winds swept across the city and ominous clouds brooded overhead, their gray bellies heavy with the threat of rain.
+Cold winds swept across the city and ominous clouds brooded overhead, their grey bellies heavy with the threat of rain.
 Yet, the spirit of adventure did not wane within me.
-I embarked on a final exploration, walking along the marina, marveling at the craftsmanship on display at a local glass-making museum.
+I embarked on a final exploration, walking along the marina, marvelling at the craftsmanship on display at a local glass-making museum.